Top Kid-Friendly Wineries in Southern California

 And, if you’re looking for even more fun winery outings, check out these awesome wineries in Valle de Guadalupe!

-1. Wilson Creek Winery – Temecula Valley
+1. Kid Friendly Wilson Creek Winery – Temecula Valley

-There’s an on-site restaurant serving lunch and snacks, so you can make a whole afternoon of your visit.
 Between the beautiful grounds, the welcoming staff, and the relaxed setting, this is one of those wineries where everyone in the family can unwind.

-Peltzer Winery is one of my favorite kid friendly wineries.
-It has a rustic, farm-style charm that immediately feels fun and approachable.
-The winery is set on a family farm, and the laid-back environment makes it a great place for a casual tasting.
+Peltzer is also dog friendly, welcoming families to bring their leashed dogs along for a relaxing visit.
 The property is open to all ages Sundays – Thursdays and is 21 and up on Fridays and Saturdays at the Crush House Tasting Room.
 During the summer months, the Farmstead is open to all ages from open to 8pm.

 Throughout the year, Peltzer hosts seasonal events — from pumpkin patches to ice skating — that turn a regular winery visit into a memorable outing and make it even more fun for families to enjoy.
-The large outdoor areas make it easy to relax without worrying about keeping kids cooped up inside.
+It’s one of our favorite holiday traditions for the kids to go ice skating and enjoy hot cocoa while us adults enjoy a glass of wine.

 3. Bernardo Winery – San Diego (Rancho Bernardo)

 If you’re looking for a kid-friendly winery that’s further south, Bernardo Winery in San Diego is a wonderful choice.
-It’s one of the oldest operating wineries in Southern California and feels like a little village, complete with cafes, boutiques, and shaded courtyards.
-The relaxed, walkable layout makes it a great spot to spend a few hours.
-Parents can enjoy a flight while exploring the grounds with the kids or grab a bite from the café patio.
+It’s one of the oldest operating commercial wineries in Southern California.
+It has a rich history and unique attractions that set it apart.
+The property feels like a little village, complete with cafes, boutiques, and shaded courtyards.
+You’ll also find a historic wine tool museum and interactive exhibits where families can learn about traditional winemaking techniques.

 4. Ponte Winery – Temecula Valley